-You fall behind on your content calendar schedule, start taking short cuts, and the quality of your content starts to take hits.
+You fall behind on your content calendar schedule, start taking shortcuts, and the quality of your content starts to take hits.

 Ambition is not necessarily a bad thing.
 What is the old saying?
 Shoot for the moon: even if you don’t make it you’ll still land among the stars?
 High school yearbook sentiments aside, it fails to mention the chance you never even make it into orbit.

-In any industry it can be tempting to want to spread yourself too thin, but don’t let content marketing take the hit.
+In any industry, it can be tempting to want to spread yourself too thin, but don’t let content marketing take the hit.
 It takes time to create great content.
-Many companies and organizations have individuals, if not whole teams, whose full time jobs are content marketing.
-Or they enlist the help of third party agencies, like MVMG.
+Many companies and organizations have individuals, if not whole teams, whose full-time jobs are content marketing.
+Or they enlist the help of third-party agencies, like MVMG.

 It’s easy to crank out social media content, I’ll just copy and paste across platforms.

-Your catch-all content doesn’t fit any channel, your audience eventually dismisses it as unauthentic.
+If your catch-all content doesn’t fit any channel, your audience eventually dismisses it as unauthentic.

 Platforms like Hootsuite and Sprout make it super convenient for companies to manage all of their social media accounts, and any respective content on them, all in one place.
 They allow you to organize your responses, view metrics on what works and what doesn’t, and even schedule posts weeks ahead of time.

 That’s all well and good, but convenience can also breed bad habits.
 Even if you’re not using one of those specific platforms, many social media platforms let you cross-post directly in-app.
 And sometimes that works – it’s not always necessary to meticulously craft specific messages and content for every individual channel.